lauraz-15/mindful-life/README.md

 ### Bugs

-- Initially had an issue with mobile devise responsivness - the sizing of the video caused nav bar to strectch.
+- Initially had an issue with mobile device responsivness - the sizing of the video caused nav bar to strectch.
 Issue was fixed re-sizing and positioning videos using css styles.

 - Background images for events section didn't load on deployed webisite, but were loading on local server.
-Issue was fixed changing file path to relative instead of absolute.
+Issue was fixed changing the file path to relative instead of absolute.

 - Some parts of top page content were hidden behing the nav bar, iniitially issue was fixed using margin-top property, however better solution was found later on - the diplay property for the nav-bar was changed from 'fixed' to 'sticky',that solved the issue.

 - Techniques page section menu was not 'stuck'to the top of the page.
 A lot of CSS properties were tested and content changed for techniques page.
-The issue was easily fixed by moving the menu into header section and adding few style properties, that insured the desired outcome.
+The issue was easily fixed by moving the menu into header section and adding a few style properties, that achieved the desired outcome.

 ### Unfixed bugs

-- The section menu can't be styled on mobile devices, it takes too much space. ideally would require burger menu, but for that javascript cosing would be required.
-For that reaon this menu is hidden on mobile devises, however that doesn;t affect the content of the page.
+- The section menu can't be styled on mobile devices as it takes too much space.
+For that reaon this menu is currently hidden on mobile devices.
+In the future this could be fixed adding burger menu using Javascript.

 ### Deployment

-### Creating the site
+##### Creating the site

 The site was created based on [This template](https://github.com/Code-Institute-Org/gitpod-full-template)
 - Click 'Use this template'
 - Change the name
 - Click on 'Create new respository"
-- Once created, clikc on 'Gitpodš
+- Once created, click on 'Gitpod'

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab